aquariumbio/pfish/README.md

 ## Configuring

 Initially, pfish is configured to connect to a [local Aquarium instance](https://aquariumbio.github.io/aquarium-local/) using the default user login (`neptune`) and password (`aquarium`) at URL (`http://localhost/`).
-So, if you are using that Aquarium user, you don't need to do anything to start with.
+If that is the instance and login that you are using you don't need to do anything else to start with.

 To use a different login with the local instance, run the command